Caip Lab

 • Recruiting and assisting in the completion of assessments for the study (e.g., Explaining study to participants, supervising their completion of assessments, conducting interviews and administering tasks on the computer).

-• Managing data collection (entering data using statistical software)
+• Managing data collection

 • Assisting with administrative duties at CAIP